vigneshrgb/calculator/README.md

 # calculator
   Created with the sole motive to learn operators.
-  1. The War between +ve and -ve.
+  1. The War between Assets and Liabilities - A Basic Net Worth Calculator.